 Lead Coordinator and Technical Assistance Provider, 2013–present

-With support from the Nellie Mae Education Foundation, and in collaboration with Everyday Democracy the Great Schools Partnership is coordinating regional initiatives to support community-engagement planning and activities in school districts throughout New England.
-These activities range from school-board orientations to student-voice initiatives to family-school partnerships to community-wide conversations.
-The goal of this multiyear project is to build stronger public understanding of and support for our public schools and for more innovative approaches to teaching and learning that will meet the needs of all students.
+With support from the Nellie Mae Education Foundation, and in collaboration with Everyday Democracy, the Great Schools Partnership is coordinating a regional initiative to support school-community engagement in New England.
+The goal of this multiyear project is to build stronger public understanding of and support for the region’s public schools and for more innovative approaches to teaching and learning that will meet the needs of all students.
 We believe that stronger public engagement and school-community partnerships are essential to improving schools and better preparing our students to be successful learners, workers, and leaders.
-There are currently 16 communities participating across all six New England states.
+Participating districts receive coaching support as they plan and lead activities designed to authentically engage their students, families, and communities.
+These activities include school-board orientations, student-voice initiatives, and community-wide dialogues.
+There are currently 16 communities representing all six New England states participating in this initiative.

 High School Graduation Initiative